joshuaDeal/chatGPT-cli/README.md

 	`python -m pip install -r ./requires.txt`

-### Configureation
+### Configuration
-1. You can create a json file with the value "apiKey" and pass it to the program each time you run it via the "--key" option, but this method is not recomended.
+1. You can create a json file with the value "apiKey" and pass it to the program each time you run it via the "--key" option, but this method is not recommended.

 	Said json file should look something like this...